cookies-xor-cream/DFT/README.md

 while the image/csv is processing the pygame window might not respond.
 Be patient and wait for the file to run.

+The drawing could take under a minute, but it can also take very, very long.
+It just depends on how much detail you have in it, most detailed drawings take ages.
+I suggest you just record the pygame window and potentially timelapse it after.

 Instructions to trace an image: run FindEdges on the desired file.